-A stroller is an essential item for any trip with a baby or young child.
+A stroller is an essential item for any trip with a baby or a young child.
 You can rent strollers at many popular destinations, but it's usually most convenient and comfortable to bring your own.

 There are a lot of great strollers with different features, and one size doesn't fit all.
 Over time, we bought three different strollers for our two children, and each filled a different need.
 The best stroller is the one that fits your lifestyle and budget.